 Measuring the Talent-Divide to Create Sustainable Impact

 The road to Chicago Career 360 consisted of defining events with stakeholders, employers, and teens.
 Our goal was to gain insight into Chicago’s young people’s unemployment landscape and provide solutions to the expertise-divide mission.
 In partnership with Measure of America, a research and advocacy venture of the Social Science Research Council, we distilled initial findings.
 We released a white paper from our Innovation Session on the contemporary realities of the Chicago youth unemployment venture and the possible opportunities for stemming this crisis via enterprise-led hiring projects.
-You can download the whole report and check out highlights from the Innovation Session inside the video underneath.
+You can download the whole report and check out highlights from the Innovation Session inside the video below.
 Opportunity Beyond Jobs for Chicago’s Young Adults.